d2l-ai/d2l-en/chapter_preface/index.md

 published on the website [Distill](http://distill.pub), or personal blogs, they only covered selected topics in deep learning, and often lacked associated code.
-On the other hand, while several deep learning textbooks have emerged---e.g., :cite:`Goodfellow.Bengio.Courville.2016`, which offers a comprehensive survey of the concepts behind deep learning---these resources do not marry the descriptions to realizations of the concepts in code, sometimes leaving readers clueless as to how to implement them.
+On the other hand, while several deep learning textbooks have emerged---e.g., :cite:`Goodfellow.Bengio.Courville.2016`, which offers a comprehensive survey on the basics of deep learning---these resources do not marry the descriptions to realizations of the concepts in code, sometimes leaving readers clueless as to how to implement them.
-Moreover, too many resources are hidden behind the paywalls of commercial course providers.
+Moreover, too many resources
+are hidden behind the paywalls of commercial course providers.

 We set out to create a resource that could